The site of two earlier churches from the 4th and 11th Centuries. The

 The chapel next to the sacristy contains a likeable St Anthony Abbot

-with Ss Lawrence and Julian by the studio of Domenico Ghirlandaio.
+with Saints Lawrence and Julian by the studio of Domenico Ghirlandaio.
 And

 I like the tomb in here too (detail right).

 Entry to the left of the church, beyond the ticket office.
 The canon's